komietty/unity-vectorfield/README.md

 # unity-vectorfield
  <img src="Documents/ribbon.png"/>

-## Features
 Unity-vectorfield is vector field generator on mesh and set of its oparators.
 It allows you to quick implementation of differecial geometry argolithms on Unity3d, then instantly applying to game creation or media art programmings.
+This library is heavily Inspired by and Referencing a lot from [Keenan Crane's Lectures at CMU](https://www.cs.cmu.edu/~kmcrane/Projects/DDG/) and [Polyscope](https://github.com/nmwsharp/polyscope).

+## Features
 This library contains features below:
 - Halfedge structure (as very core and standalone module)
 - Curvature culclation (Gausian / Mean / Principal / Normal)
 - Vector field generator by solving Poisson equation on mesh